 IPTD alumni have long been a vibrant presence in contemporary scholarship across many disciplines.
 Find more information on the exciting recent books published by IPTD alumni authors.
 Alumni and current students also have an impressive body of essays in edited collections and in prominent peer-reviewed journals.

 IPTD students and alumni have received a wide range of awards and fellowships, such as the Presidential Fellowship, the Fulbright Fellowship, the TDR Student Essay Prize, the National Science Foundation Grant, the Mellon International Dissertation Research Fellowship, and the American Association of University Women Dissertation Completion Fellowship.

-Current and former IPTD students have held leadership positions in major disciplinary conferences and professional organizations, including the American Society for Theatre Research (ASTR), the Association for Theatre in Higher Education (ATHE), Performance Studies International (PSi), Society of Dance History Scholars (SDHS), and Congress on Research in Dance (CORD), and extra-disciplinary conferences.
+Current and former IPTD students have held leadership positions in major disciplinary conferences and professional organizations, including the American Society for Theatre Research (ASTR), the Association for Theatre in Higher Education (ATHE), Performance Studies International (PSi), Dance Studies Association (DSA), and extra-disciplinary conferences.